Worker Screening Requirements

 Your employer is responsible for assessing whether or not you need an acceptable check.

-If you do not have more than incidental contact with people with disability as a normal part of your jobs (for example, if you work as administrative support staff), it is not mandatory to have a check, but your employer can still require you to get one.
+If you do not have more than incidental contact with people with disability as a normal part of your jobs, it is not mandatory to have a check, but your employer can still require you to get one.

 If you are a secondary school student on a formal work experience placement, you will not need a check to work with people with disability in the NDIS.
 You should make sure that your employer has organised for you to be directly supervised by someone who does have a check.